henrik7264/PY_Actors/README.md

   Phase2: Focus is to provide a distributed environment for sharing messages between Actors.
 </p>

-Now you may think why all the fuss about logging, schedulers and timers.
-All programming languages provides these facilities either directly or as libraries that easily can be included.
-My answer to this falls back to the "keep it simple" item.
-The programmer should be presented with a homogen and coherent interface that supports building reactive systems using Actors - read on it will become more clear in the text below.
+The progress of this library depends a lot on the interest for it and if the overall goals actually are met.

 ## Required software
-The Reactive_Systems_using_Actors library depends on the following software:
+The ReSyAct library depends on the following software:

 * Python3 (Seen it run on a Python v3.6)
 * C++ compiler suporting v17.